anaseto/boohu/README.md

-This is Break Out Of Hareka's Underground (Boohu), a roguelike game which takes inspiration mainly from DCSS and its tavern, and some ideas from Brogue, but aiming for very short games, almost no character building, and simplified inventory management.
+Break Out Of Hareka's Underground (Boohu) is a roguelike game that takes inspiration mainly from DCSS and its tavern, and some ideas from Brogue, but aiming for very short games, almost no character building, and simplified inventory management.